Planning your first trip to Quebec City can be exciting, and daunting. Our beginner’s guide to Quebec City is the perfect starting point!

 - I always start with “Je parle pas un français”, which means I don’t speak French.
 This helps break the ice in a friendly manner.
 If a local speaks a little English, they’ll tell you.
 If not, then you’re both resorting to charades or using your google translate app.

-The food scene in Québec City is filled with micro-restaurants run by passionate chefs, gourmet bistros, and sinfully delicious comfort food spots that are a heart-attack waiting to happen.
-You may go to Québec City to experience the history and the ambiance, but you’ll end up gaining ten pounds while you’re there.
+The food scene in Quebec City is filled with micro-restaurants run by passionate chefs, gourmet bistros, and sinfully delicious comfort food spots that are heart attacks waiting to happen.
+You may go to Quebec City to experience the history and the ambiance, but you’ll end up gaining ten pounds while you’re there.
 It is inevitable.